Quotation Marks: How To Use Them Correctly With Examples

 Share This Post

 As you probably know, quotation marks are used to set off spoken or written words that are repeated word for word.
-But did you know that there are different rules for using quotation marks depending on where you live?
+But did you know that there are different rules for using this special punctuation marks depending on where you live?

 For example, in the United Kingdom and Canada, periods and commas always go inside quotation marks regardless of whether they’re part of the quoted material or not.
 In the United States, however, this rule is reversed.

-In this article, we’re going to look at the different rules for using quotation marks around the world.
+In this article, we’re going to look at the different rules for using this special punctuation marks around the world.
 We’ll also give you some examples of how to use them correctly.

 Quotation Marks